Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Introduction

-The second part of the paper is devoted first to the review of the identification of interesting spaces among the spaces $W_{\bc}$ when $R(u)$ is the so-called Yang solution.
+The second part of the paper is devoted to the study of the endomorphisms $F(\bc)$, and in turn of the subspaces $W_{\bc}$, for some fundamental solutions $R(u)$.
+Our interest is to find some values of the parameters $\bc$ such that the evaluation of the fusion function $F(\bc)$ is not invertible and then to describe the image $W_{\bc}$.
+This is where the so-called ``fusion formulas'' will play a major role.

+For the symmetric group $S_n$, the fusion formula expresses each element of a complete set of primitive idempotents of $\C S_n$ as a certain evaluation of a rational function in several variables with coefficients in $\C S_n$ (the rational function is the same for all the idempotents).
+A generalization of the fusion formula of $S_n$ exists also for the Hecke algebra, and we will use both of them.
+As the name suggests, these fusion formulas are intimately related to the fusion procedure.
+Indeed the rational function involved in these fusion formulas turn out to be closely related to the fusion functions $F(\bc)$ mentioned above, in each of the four cases considered in this paper.
+For each case, it is our main goal in the second part of the paper to explain how the statements of the fusion formulas can be translated into properties of the fusion function, resulting in the identification of interesting distinguished subspaces $W_{\bc}$.

+We start with the case where $R(u)$ is the so-called Yang solution.
+We give all details in this case to use it as a reference in the sequel.
 Then we generalize the obtained results to the case where $R(u)$ is a generalization of the Yang solution for a $\Z/2\Z$-graded vector space $V$ (\emph{i.e.} a ``super" vector space), and to the case where $R(u)$ is the standard deformation of the Yang solution, both in the usual and $\Z/2\Z$-graded situations.

-{}For the Yang solution, the main result is the identification of subspaces $W_{\bc}$ which are isomorphic to finite-dimensional irreducible representations of the general linear Lie algebra $\mathfrak{gl}_N$, where $N$ is the dimension of $V$.
+{}For the Yang solution, the main result is expressed as the identification of subspaces $W_{\bc}$ which are isomorphic to finite-dimensional irreducible representations of the general linear Lie algebra $\mathfrak{gl}_N$, where $N$ is the dimension of $V$.
 It results in a family of fused solutions of the Yang--Baxter equation acting on finite-dimensional irreducible representations of $\mathfrak{gl}_N$.
 Let $\lambda$ be a partition of length less than or equal to $N$.
-A subspace $W_{\bc}$ isomorphic to the irreducible representation of highest weight $\lambda$ is obtained when the set of numbers $\bc$ is a string of classical contents associated to a standard Young tableau of shape $\lambda$.
-We show moreover that, by replacing the set $\bc$ by a string of contents associated to another standard Young tableau of the same shape, we obtain an equivalent fused solution up to a change of basis.
+A subspace $W_{\bc}$ isomorphic to the irreducible representation of highest weight $\lambda$ is obtained when the sequence of numbers $\bc$ is a sequence of classical contents associated to a standard Young tableau of shape $\lambda$.
+We show moreover that, by replacing the set $\bc$ by a sequence of contents associated to another standard Young tableau of the same shape, we obtain an equivalent fused solution up to a change of basis.